SpecFlowOSS/SpecFlowWiki/ScenarioContext.md

             }
         }

-Here I am using MvcContrib to capture the screen of the failing test, and naming the screen shot after the title of the Scenario.
-So by combining the use of hooks and the knowledge of ScenarioContext when can do some interesting stuff, don’t you think?
+In this case, MvcContrib is used to capture a screenhot of the failing test and name the screen shot after the title of the scenario.

 ## ScenarioContext.Current.CurrentScenarioBlock

-You can also get hold of the “type” of step your on (Given, When or Then) which is pretty cool and, for example, can be used to execute additional setup/cleanup code right before or after Given, When or Then block.
+Use `ScenarioContext.Current.CurrentScenarioBlock` to query the “type” of step (Given, When or Then).
+This can be used to execute additional setup/cleanup code right before or after Given, When or Then blocks.

 in the .feature file: